memes/terraform-google-multi-region-private-network/README.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2023)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-This Terraform module creates a private global VPC network with subnets in the specified regions, with each subnet receiving a CIDR of specified size.
-Unless the default configuration is changed, this module will create a VPC network with the following properties:
+This Terraform module creates an opinionated private global VPC network that spans the regions provided, with each subnet receiving a calculated CIDR of requested size from the network CIDR.

+The default configuration will create a VPC network with the following properties:

-* A subnet defined in each region specified, with primary and secondary ranges sectioned from a common CIDR
+* For each region, a `/24` subnet from `172.16.0.0/12`, with no secondary ranges
 * Private by default
   * Default route to internet (0.0.0.0/0) is deleted
-  * Private Google API access is enabled in each subnet
+  * Private Google API access is enabled to support VPC Service Controls
   * Private connectivity route is added to support VPC Service Controls
-    > NOTE: DNS is not managed by this module; see [restricted-apis-dns]
+    > NOTE: Private Cloud DNS zones and bastions are not managed by this module;
+    > see [restricted-apis-dns] and [private-bastion] for those.

+Optionally, a Cloud NAT gateway can be added to each region to allow for controlled egress traffic.

+## Opinions

+1. The network should be defined as a CIDR; the module will allocate sub-CIDRs to regions as needed.
+2. The network will be **private** by default
+3. Module consumers can override CIDRs, and option flags, but when they do they must explicitly set all the option flags.
+Nothing is inferred by omission.
+4. Firewall rules, additional routes, and other per-application settings should not be managed by this module.

 > NOTE: The intent of this module is to easily repeat common VPC network patterns
 > I use to deploy in Google Cloud; it is not a general purpose VPC network creation